NASM vs NSCA Which is the better Cert organization?

 I will be comparing these two certs using 6 crucial factors to help you choose between either personal trainer certifications.

 By the end of the article, you will have a clear picture of which one will be better for you going forward.
 Make sure to also take a peek at my must-read article on the best 5 certifications compared to each other.

 I also recommend that you take the quiz to find out which PT certification is right for you.
 The menu at the top of this page will answer any questions related to personal training that you might have.

 NASM vs NSCA Quick Information

 The NASM certification is considered a corrective exercise certification whereas the NSCA is more of a sports performance certification.
 Both the NASM certification and the NSCA are accredited by the NCCA and are highly recognized in the training industry.
 The NASM study materials are very thorough and interactive while NSCA study materials are basically textbook studying.
-The NSCA currently costs approximately between $350 and $650 whereas the cheapest package from NASM costs approximately $550 and can go all the way up to $1800.
+The NSCA currently costs approximately between $350 and $650 whereas the cheapest package from NASM costs approximately $550 and can go all the way up to $2400.
 The NSCA requires 20 hours of continuing education every two years.
 The NASM certification also requires 20 hours every two years for recertification.

 Also if you’re wondering how much you can earn in training check out that link.